The Ultimate Guide To Mobile App Marketing: 20 Best Tips for 2020

 Of course, there are a ton of other things you can do to get more and better app reviews in no time:

-– Ask users plainly and explicitly to review within the app.
+- Ask users plainly and explicitly to review within the application.
 This is where a handy review plugin can be especially useful.

 - Get a handle on your customer support.
 If you help and answer user queries in a breeze, they’ll definitely leave a good feedback.